-Clearly, assigning blame after a truck accident is not as clear cut as some would think, with both truck drivers and passenger vehicles being close to 50 percent responsible for the accident.
+Clearly, assigning blame after a truck crash or collision is not as clear-cut as some would think, with both truck drivers and passenger vehicles being close to 50 percent responsible for the accident.

 How is Fault in a Truck Accident Determined?